shaysingh818/DTunes/phaedra/docs.md

 ## Audio Queueing
 When streaming multiple files, there needs to be data structures that handle the order of how audio files are played.
 The use of data structures serve as a way to expiriment with optimal memory usage.
 This audio queueing component is needed for recieving audo file links from the database and placing them in whatever order the user desires.
 For each data structure, there will be a contiguous and noncontiguous version created.

-**Contiguous**: These are data structures that store memory in block segments right next to eachother.
-The advantages with this type of memory model is access and retrieval of data.
-The disadvantage is extra memory being wasted if it's allocated but not used.

-1. **Examples of contiguous data structures**: These are the sample data structures we could use for contiguous memory allocation of audio files.
-	* Arrays
-	* Matrices
-	* Heaps
-	* Hash Tables
-	* Array based queue
-	* Array based stack

-**Noncontiguous**: These types of data structures allocate memory and space based on the requirements of the operating system.
-It doesn't always store the data in memory segements directly next to eachother.
-Instead, our data structures will use pointer references to point to alloacted slots.
-The advantages of this is making the most of our memory and allocating only what we need.
-The disadvantage is speed of access and retrieval.
-In our case, our pointer will always be on the song we want to play.
-There shouldn't be too many situations where we iterate through the whole data segment.

-2. **Examples of noncontiguous data structures**: These are samples of "linked" memory mapping data structures.
-	* Singly/Doubly Linked lists (Circular)
-	* Graphs (O Riely Book)
-	* Graph adjacency lists
-	* Singly/Doubly Linked List based Queue
+**Queue Data Structures**: For queueing multiple audio files on phaedra, we'll need to utilize some data stuctures.
+A portion of the data structures will be soley reposible for in memory storage whereas others will be used for optimization and reccomendation.
+These are some the data structures we'll use for queueing multiple audio files
+	* **Linked List Based Queue**: Noncontiguous data structure
+	* **Array Based Queue**: Contiguous data structure
+	* **Graphs**: For reccomendation and playing audio files with realationships
+	* **Matrices**: For state vector represenation of the audio environment

 **Input Files for Queueing Structures**: The queue operations and commands will be saved in csv files containing the queue operation, wav file link, and date/time values of command.
 For each data structure, csv file will be generated for storing queue commands.
 When a specific data structure is chosen for queueing, it's corresponding csv file will be used as input to populate the queue.

-1. These are examples of what the queue files could look like on each line
-	* ``PUSH,data/file.wav,20220531``
-	* ``APPEND,data/file2.wav,20220731``
-	* ``NUDGE,data/file3.wav,20220415``

-2. **Queue Creation Using Input Files**: Using the input queue files, the system should read all the operations from the input file and populate the queue/buffer accordingly.
-This process should cross reference the operation and use the correct insert/delete or relocation method specified above.
+2. **Loading data into the Queue**: Using the input queue files, the system should read all the file streaming links from the input file and populate the queue/buffer accordingly.
+The purpose of the file is to test the in memory audio queueing operations.

-### Singly/Doubly Linked List Queue (SDL Queue)
+### Phaedra Audio Queue
-This is the overall design implementation for creating a audio queue using a doubly linked list.
-The queue should keep track of the next and previous audio file references.
-The queue will have multiple methods for removing, inserting and replacing audio files in a track.
-This queue will be the temporary storage solution when loaded from the database
+This is the design implementation for the phaedra audio queue.
+This will cover the implementation for the linked list and array based queue.
+This queue is responsible for playing audio files in the order specified by the user.

-1. **Operations for SDL queue**: These are the types of insert operations that will exist for queue based on the singly/doubly linked list.
-These are operations unique to this data structure.
+1. **Operations for AUDIO queue**: These are the types of insert operations that will exist for the linked list and array based queue.
+	* **initQueue**: Create initial queue with size of 0
-	* **push**: Pushes an audio file to the beginning of the queue
+	* **enqueue**: Add audio file to the queue
+	* **dequeue**: Remove item from the queue
+	* **front**: Get first item in queue
-	* **append**: Adds files to the back/end of the queue
+	* **rear**: Get item at the end of the queue
-	* **nudge**: This is an "insert after" operation
-	* **removepos**: Removes a file at a specific position
+	* **writeCommand**: Operation for writting queue commands to a file

-	* **pop**: Removes the last file item on the queue
+2. **Playing files through the queue**: Once the queue is populated from the input file, the audio library should start streaming files in the specified order.
+There needs to be method that iterates through every item in the queue and plays each file.
+When a song is done playing, we should check the current commands in the file in case anything changes and repopulate the queue.

 ## Accounting for multiple compression formats
 Put together a list of all possible audio file formats that we might need.
 Use the portsf sample type checking function to see what bit rate the file is.
 Refer to this website for all possible compression formats: http://mauvecloud.net/sounds/index.html